Happy New Year, Semester, and Term

 September 2013 saw a host of new faces arrive in the School: Dr Ruth Parkes (joining us from Oxford), Dr Ralph Haussler (joining us from Osnabruck), Dr Jane Draycott (joining us from Sheffield and the BSR), and Dr Matthew Cobb (admittedly already here, but now on a permanent lectureship).
 They brought with them their enthusiasm, experience, and expertise, as well as one well-behaved dog, and join the established members of the School Dr Errietta Bissa, Dr Magdalena Öhrman, Dr James Richardson, and Dr Kyle Erickson (the newly appointed Head of School).

 There have been some other changes.
 The Classics Society has been re-established and is thriving.
 The School of Classics now has its very own resource room where both undergraduate and postgraduate students can come to utilise the departmental library, access electronic resources, and undertake their own research.
+If you are looking for Interior Design and Remodeling specialists, the TKS Interior Design and Remodeling in Glen Ellyn, Illinois are the ones who can get the job done .
+Check office movers in Ca and read real customer reviews.
 It does, however, need some volunteers to help put all the books in order and create a catalogue!

 We hope that everyone managed to get a break over Christmas, see their family, catch up with friends, has come back happy and refreshed and, like us, is looking forward to the new semester and term.